 - Transfer pork chops and marinade into a large Ziploc bag.
 Massage to coat evenly.

-- Refrigerate and marinate overnight for maximum flavor.
+- Marinate while preparing the other ingredients, or marinate in the fridge overnight for maximum flavor.

 3. Make the dipping sauce: